Lyons Cottage: Architecture

 Located on The Esplanade overlooking Darwin Harbour, the stone cottage is constructed of locally quarried porcelanite stone.
 It is the only remaining example of colonial bungalow architecture left in Darwin.
 It features shuttered windows and high ceilings, similar to the distinctive architectural style of British colonial dwellings in India, Malaysia and Singapore.

 World War II and after

 During World War II the house was occupied by the US Army and later the Royal Australian Navy and survived the Japanese raids of 1942 and 1943 which destroyed much of Darwin.
 The cottage was then leased and later purchased by a lawyer named John Lyons and his family from which the cottage takes its name.
 Lyons became the Mayor of Darwin in 1959 and was subsequently elected to the Northern Territory Legislative Council where he remained until 1968.

 The cottage lost its roof during Cyclone Tracy in 1974.
 The building was listed on the now-defunct Register of the National Estate on 26 March 1985 and on the Northern Territory Heritage Register on 4 August 1993.
-Lyons Cottage is now under management of the Museum and Art Gallery of the Northern Territory and operates as a cafe and shop run by Aboriginal Bush Traders.
+Lyons Cottage is now under management of the House of Darwin and operates as a cafe, On Country Club and head office.